StenlyTU/LFCS-official/stuff/OperationofRunningSystems.md

   * **NOTE**: it is better to use: `/etc/sysctl.d/99-sysctl.conf` link to `/etc/sysctl.conf`
 * `sysctl -p` reload permanent configuration.
 Alternative: reboot system

-Some parameters changed commonly:
+**Some parameters changed often:**

   * net.ipv4.ip_forward=0 disable packet forwarding

-  * fs.file-max -> massimo numero di file gestibili
+  * fs.file-max -> maximum number of open files

-  * kernel.sysrq -> abilita printscreen key
+  * kernel.sysrq -> It is a ‘magical’ key combo you can hit which the kernel will respond to regardless of whatever else it is doing, unless it is completely locked up.

-  * net.ipv4.icmp_echo_ignore_all -> ignora ping
+  * net.ipv4.icmp_echo_ignore_all -> ignore ping

 ## Use scripting to automate system maintenance tasks